animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Apache Geode’s process for securing a client application is, honestly, rather involved.
+Apache Geode's process for securing a client application is, honestly, rather involved.
 In a nutshell, you need to:

 </div>